johnpancoast/renamedetaold/README.md

 deta
 ====
 Deta is planned to be a form and pager builder for [Kohana](http://kohanaframework.org/) that will include ORM integration.
-At present Deta includes a Pager with ORM integration and a form builder.
+At present Deta includes a pager with ORM integration and a form builder.

 ## License
 This software is licensed under the MIT license.
 See LICENSE.